 Madeleines are classic bite sized sponge cake that can be mistaken for a cookie.
 These are the perfect companion for an afternoon tea , but chances are you can never stop at one !

 Elaichi or Cardamom Rusks are favorite of my dad’s.
 These are hugely popular as a tea time snack all over.
-It so happenes that spending time with grandpa meant picking
+It so happenes that spending time with grandpa meant picking up some

 Vada pav is a popular Indian street food.
 Call it the vegan Indain burger – or carb on carbs , but you can not deny its appeal.
 When you break it down it is spiced potato fritters and white bread.
 A generous amount chutneys and spice powders add to the visual appeal and makes it something more than the sum of its parts.
 Bite on the fried chili if yo dare!

 One of the perks of living in Southern California is that one gets to experience different cultures and cuisines.
-Sometime back I found these wonderful sweetbreads
+Sometime back I found these wonderful sweetbreads called

 Dilkhush or Dilpasanad are these plain looking buns from South India.
 But don’t be fooled, when you bite into these there is an explosion of sweet coconut and dry fruits .. a perfect evening snack !